-In terms of security, both ExpressVPN and CyberGhost passed the basic leak tests (an explanation on testing procedures can be found in the VPN test guide).
+In terms of security, both ExpressVPN and CyberGhost passed the basic leak tests (an explanation of our testing procedures can be found in the VPN test guide).

-With encryption, ExpressVPN and CyberGhost are pretty comparable:
+With encryption, ExpressVPN and CyberGhost are pretty comparable with OpenVPN:

 - CyberGhost: AES-256 cipher, SHA-256 hash authentication, and a 4096-bit RSA key.